sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-taskbarlinks.md

 # TaskbarLinks

 `TaskbarLinks` specifies shortcuts to display on the taskbar.
-Up to six shortcuts to programs, Windows Store apps or website links can be specified.
+Up to six shortcuts to programs, Microsoft Store apps or website links can be specified.

 **Note**
 Any item that is pinned to the taskbar will not appear in the **Start** menu list of most frequently used programs.